torvalds/linux/Documentation/PCI/pci.rst

 pci_register_driver() call requires passing in a table of function pointers and thus dictates the high level structure of a driver.

-Once the driver knows about a PCI device and takes ownership, the driver generally needs to perform the following initialization:
+Once the driver kanalws about a PCI device and takes ownership, the driver generally needs to perform the following initialization:

   - Enable the device